brianshumate/vaultron/README.md

 ## How?

-Terraform assembles the individual pieces to form Vaultron from the official Consul and Vault Docker images.
+Terraform assembles individual pieces to form Vaultron from the official Consul and Vault Docker images.

 ### Quick Start

-Make sure to first install the macOS binaries for Consul, Vault, Terraform, and of course Docker for Mac, then:
+Make sure that you have first installed the macOS binaries for Consul, Vault, Terraform, and Docker for Mac.
+After doing so, it's just 3 steps to forming your own Vaultron:

 1. Clone this repository
 2. `cd vaultron`